 August 11, 2014 was a day I will never forget.

-It was the day we heard the shocking news that the insanely brilliant and universally loved entity Robin Williams had taken his own life.
+It was the day we heard that the brilliant and universally loved entity Robin Williams had taken his own life.

 It was a painful sock in the gut felt by all.